PdoyleC/Portfolio-1-Project/README.md

 ![Navbar](documentation/Arvo-font.jpg)

+### Future changes

 ## Credits

 ### Content

-- Content for the pages were inspired by fellow Code Institute students from Ulrike Riemenschneider [link to site](https://uriem.github.io/art-school/index.html) for her classes timetable layout and Margarita B [link to site](https://uriem.github.io/art-school/index.html) for the Welcome and Chess Benifits sections.
+* Content for the pages were inspired by fellow Code Institute students from Ulrike Riemenschneider [link to site](https://uriem.github.io/art-school/index.html) for her classes timetable layout and Margarita B [link to site](https://uriem.github.io/art-school/index.html) for the Welcome and Chess Benifits sections.

 ### Code

-- Code on how to create the fade-in of the Crosshaven Chess Society and menu bar came from information on this page : [CSS Image fade-in tutorial](https://blog.hubspot.com/website/css-fade-in)
+* Code on how to create the fade-in of the Crosshaven Chess Society and menu bar came from information on this page : [CSS Image fade-in tutorial](https://blog.hubspot.com/website/css-fade-in)
-- Code on how to create the flip-card effect on the Home page was based on example code on : [W3Schools Flip card tutorial](https://www.w3schools.com/howto/howto_css_flip_card.asp)
+* Code on how to create the flip-card effect on the Home page was based on example code on : [W3Schools Flip card tutorial](https://www.w3schools.com/howto/howto_css_flip_card.asp)
+* code onhow to create a shadow around the submit button [How to create shadows](<https://www.w3schools.com/cssref/css3_pr_box-shadow.php>)
-- Code on how to include google map with marker was based on code from this site :  [How to embed Google Map](https://www.maps.ie/create-google-map/)
+* Code on how to include google map with marker was based on code from this site :  [How to embed Google Map](https://www.maps.ie/create-google-map/)
-- Code on how to implement flex boxes was based on instructions from [YouTube Flexbox Tutorial](https://www.youtube.com/watch?v=S0a7PEOi0do)
+* Code on how to implement flex boxes was based on instructions from [YouTube Flexbox Tutorial](https://www.youtube.com/watch?v=S0a7PEOi0do)

 ### Media

-- The colours used were based on a citrus/pastel palette from this website : [Lily Bug Design - Colour Wall](https://www.lilybugdesign.co.nz/colour-wall)
 - The icons in the header, footer and on the back of the flip-cards were taken from [Font Awesome](https://fontawesome.com/)
 - The fonts used were imported from [Google Fonts](https://fonts.google.com/)